 These sentences describe the same situation.
 The sentence in the first column asserts that a particular situation exists, a boy-sleeping situation.
 Such sentences are called declarative sentences.
 The sentence in the second column asks whether such a boy-sleeping situation holds.
-Sentences of the second sort are called vesno questions.
+Sentences of the second sort are called yes-no questions.
 The only actual difference in meaning between these sentences is that one asserts a situation and the other asks for confirmation of a situation.
-This element of meaning is indicated by the different word orders, which illustrates that two sentences may have a structural difference that corresponds in a systematic way to a meaning difference.
+This element of meaning is indicated by the difference that corresponds in a systematic way to a meaning difference.
 The grammar of the language must account for this fact.